What is AUTOSAR ComStack? Understanding Communication Within Layers of AUTOSAR Architecture

 - AUTOSAR COM – part of the Services Layer

-- Bus Specific Interface Modules – part of the ECU Abstraction Layer (For example -CanIf, LinIf, FrIf)
+- Bus Specific Interface Modules – part of the ECU Abstraction Layer (For example -CANIF, LINIF)

-Introduction to CAN Communication Stack in AUTOSAR :
+What is CAN Communication Stack in AUTOSAR Architecture?

 The following diagram depicts the CAN based Communication Stack (ComStack):

-Learn more details about the CAN ComStack software modules:
+Learn More about the CAN ComStack Software Modules:

 - AUTOSAR COM: AUTOSAR COM is a module between the RTE and the PDU Router.
-It is responsible for providing Signal level access to the application layer and PDU level access to the lower layers independent of the protocol.
+It is based on OSEK COM specification and provides a uniform interface to the CAN Network.
+It is responsible for providing Signal level access to the application layer and PDU level access to the lower layers, independent of the protocol.

 - PDU Router: PDU Router is a module responsible for routing the PDU to the respective Bus Specific Interface modules.

-Above the PduR module all the PDUs are protocol independent, and below PduR all the PDUs are routed to the protocol specific modules.
-PduR is also responsible for PDU level gatewaying i.e. transmitting the received PDU from one Bus Specific Interface module to other Bus Specific Interface module.
+PDUR is also the PDU level gateway for transmitting the received PDU from one Bus Specific Interface module to another Bus Specific Interface module.

-Gatewaying can also be done when a PDU is to be routed from one controller to another over the same protocol.
+The PDU Router also accomplishes the gateway functionality when the PDU is routed from one controller to another over the same protocol.

-- Can State Manager (CanSM): This module shall implement the control flow for the respective bus.
-The CAN State Manager (CanSM) is a member of the Communication Service Layer.
+- CAN State Manager (CANSM): This module implements the control flow for the respective Bus.
+The CAN State Manager is a member of the Communication Services group of modules.

-- CanNm: The AUTOSAR CAN Network Management is a hardware independent protocol tools that can only be used on CAN network.
+- CAN NM: The AUTOSAR CAN Network Management is a hardware independent protocol tool that can only be used on CAN network.

-Its main purpose is to coordinate the transition between normal operation and bus-sleep mode of the network.
-The CAN Network Management (CanNm) function provides an adaptation between network Management Interface (NmIf) and CAN Interface (CanIf) module.
+It coordinates the transition between normal operation and bus-sleep mode of the network.
+The CAN Network Management (CANNM) function provides an adaptation between Network Management Interface (NMIF) and CAN Interface (CANIF) modules.

 ASK OUR EXPERTS